MehranAkbarii/DefaultProgramsRemake/README.md

 I need contribution to complete this app, if someone has knowledge about it please contribute, I can not add anymore functionalities, if you face any issues tell me If I could I will fix it , since I used windows forms it is hard to me to make the app UI exact same as original page because windows forms is so limited, maybe in future I would remake the project using wpf and make app UI more look like original one

+**Known issue:** The openWith menu may not open on some systems when Windows system language is set to a language other than English.

 **Misc:**

 To restore classic **Default Programs\Set Associations page** from Default Programs Control Panel download modified version of windows 10 1703 (x64) sud.dll and sud.dll.mui files from [here](https://github.com/MehranAkbarii/DefaultProgramsRemake/files/15055799/Modified_Windows10_1703_sud.dll.zip) and then copy and replace sud.dll to %systemroot%\System32 and sud.dll.mui file to %systemroot%\System32\en-US directories, **_dont forget to take a backup of your original sud.dll and sud.dll.mui files before copy and replace the files_**